Gordon Moore: Personal life

-Moore is an avid sport fisherman and actively pursues any type of fishing.
-He has extensively traveled the world, catching species from black marlin to rainbow trout.
-He has said his conservation efforts are partly inspired by his interest in fishing and his time spent outdoors.
+Moore was an avid fisherman since childhood, and he traveled extensively with his wife, sons, or colleagues to catch species such as bass, marlin, salmon, and trout.
+He said his conservation efforts were partly inspired by his interest in fishing and his time spent outdoors.

-In 2011, Moore's genome was the first human genome sequenced on Ion Torrent's Personal Genome Machine platform, a massively parallel sequencing device, which uses ISFET biosensors.
+In 2011, Moore's was the first human genome sequenced on Ion Torrent's Personal Genome Machine platform, a massively parallel sequencing device, which uses ISFET biosensors.